UCLL-Full-stack/ucll-full-stack-2425-project2425-project-template/README.md

 Change this readme file to describe your project, change the title and fill in your name below.

 ### \<Student 1 name\> / \<Student 2 name\>

+registration is fine with just api, login and logout with web ui